Lambeth Academy: Admissions

-Lambeth Academy is owned and run by United Learning, a subsidiary of the United Church Schools Trust.
+The Elms Academy is owned and run by United Learning, a subsidiary of the United Church Schools Trust.
 In Summer 2011 the first group of students who had arrived in 2004 completed their A-levels and achieved excellent results.
 They have established an alumni society called Lambeth Academicals, to maintain contact through sporting social and other activities.

 2011 saw results rising to 58% of GCSE students obtaining 5A*-C grades, including English and Maths.
 This represented a 22% increase, making the Academy one of the most improved schools in London and placing it above the national average in this respect.

 Lambeth Academy specialises in English with Business & Enterprise.
-There are around 180 in sixth form.
-It is situated on Elms Road just east of Clapham Common, off the A24, north of the junction with the South Circular Road (A205).
-Next door is the sixth-form centre of Lambeth College.
+There are around 200 in its integrated sixth form.
+The Sixth Form intake includes many students from its collaborative schools, The Hurlingham Academy and Holland Park School, as part of a United Learning cluster.
+It is situated on Elms Road just east of Clapham Common.
 It lies in the parish of Holy Spirit, Clapham.

 History

 Lambeth Academy was founded after a four-year campaign by local parents, including the author John O'Farrell, who became the school's first Chair of Governors, a post he held for eight years.
 He recalls the campaign and his involvement in the school in his memoir 'Things Can Only Get Worse'.
 The academy was formally opened by Queen Elizabeth II in 2004.
 The first principal was Ms Pat Millichamp, who retired after two years.

-The second principal was Mr Stephen Potter who retired during the Christmas break of 2011 who was then replaced by Ms Jan Shadick, who served in this position until Summer 2017.
+The second principal was Mr Stephen Potter who retired in December 2011 and was then replaced by Ms Jan Shadick, who served in this position until Summer 2017.
 She was succeeded by Ms Carol Shepherd until her resignation in the Christmas of 2017.
-Subsequently, she was succeeded by Mr Peter Mathershaw who stood down as headteacher in the summer of 2018, he was replaced by Mr Leon Wilson who is the current Executive Headteacher of this school and the nearby Hurlingham Academy.
+Subsequently, she was succeeded by Mr Peter Mathershaw who stood down as headteacher in the summer of 2018, he was replaced by Mr Leon Wilson who is the current Executive Headteacher of this school and the nearby Hurlingham Academy, of which it became a cluster with, allowing both schools to share standards, facilities and some staff.

 The chair of governors is Chioma Oganya.